xaratustrah/rdts/README.md

 rdts_cliserv --server --host 192.168.1.3 --port 1434
 ```

-here `host` is the IP address of the computer, who is acting as a server.
+here `host` is the IP address of the computer, who is acting as a server, not the one of the Trigger box!

-on the RDTS you run the client:
+similarly on the RDTS side, you run the client:

 ```
 rdts_cliserv --client --host 192.168.1.3 --port 1434
 ```

-here the same information as above, that is, the IP address and port numnber of the server is given.
+here the same information as above, that is, again here the IP address and port numnber of the server computer is used not of the RDTS trigger box.

 ## Licensing